rubenchristoffer/FedoraAnsibleSetup/README.md

   ```

 ### Grub
 Configures GRUB bootloader settings and updates the GRUB configuration.
+I use Intel IOMMU + ACS override patching for my default grub configuration, so you might want to change this by pointing the default_grub_template variable to another file.

+*Small note: If you want to download patched linux kernels for Fedora that support acs, there is a great repo by Natalie [here](https://github.com/some-natalie/fedora-acs-override)*.

 **Tags:**
 - `grub`